kaelorg/web/README.md

-# web
+# packages
-Kael applications on the web.
+Packages used in the development of Kael.